kulkarnisourabh/chef-cluster/README.md

 - Change the directory permissions to user and group as a postgres

-`sudo chown -R postgres:postgres /var/lib/postgresql/9.5/main`
+`$ sudo chown -R postgres:postgres /var/lib/postgresql/9.5/main`

 - Start the postgresql server,